 More than a third of the world’s population is web users.
 It means that today the Internet influences our lives much more than 15 years ago.
-CDNs provide a localized point of presence (POP) cloud acceleration solutions.
+CDNs provide localized point of presence (POP) cloud acceleration solutions.
 Global coverage allows you to eliminate any delays due to large distances — they affect the transaction and reduce the download speed.

 3. CDN Saves A Lot of Money

 The implementation of CDN leads to a significant reduction in business expenses.
-Instead of investing in infrastructure and spending lots of efforts on working with individual service providers around the globe, using global CDN services eliminates the need to pay for expensive international hosting — this is a net saving.
+Instead of investing in infrastructure and spending lots of effort on working with individual service providers around the globe, using global CDN services eliminates the need to pay for expensive international hosting — this is a net saving.
 Only a global CDN can provide a single platform for processing all individual transactions from the most remote regions of the planet at a reasonable price.

-In addition, many modern CDN providers also offer a free SSL or TSL certificate, which means that all data is transferred via the encrypted connection.
+In addition, many modern CDN providers also offer a free SSL or TSL certificate, which means that all data is transferred via an encrypted connection.
 A lot of respective CDN providers offer free SSL certificates.